 Instead, carefully study the outcome reports of the bootcamps that interest you.
 An outcome report should include the bootcamp’s graduation rate, the six-month employment rate of its graduates, the average starting salary of its employed graduates, and a breakdown of the positions of its employed graduates (for example, permanent vs. temporary).
 Do not attend a bootcamp that refuses to provide this information.

 Beware that many bootcamps present this information in a misleading way.
 For example, the reported employment rate is often calculated in a way that excludes certain graduates who failed to find jobs.
 If a bootcamp claims to have a 95% employment rate, it’s probably lying.
 (For a good bootcamp, something in the ballpark of 85% is more realistic.)
 CIRR has good, non-misleading outcome reports for many bootcamps.

 The application process: A good bootcamp will require you to pass a technical interview before admitting you.
-The best bootcamps have admissions rates below 10%.
+The best bootcamps have admissions rates below 10%, though most allow re-applications from those not initially offered admission.
 Plan to spend a few weeks studying before the interview.
 If you are completely new to coding, budget more study time.
 The bootcamp will likely provide a study guide to give you a sense of what they expect you to know before the interview.

 This is probably a bad idea.
 See Jeff Kaufman’s thoughts:

 [E]mployers don’t consider one to be a strong signal and most of what you learn isn’t relevant to working as a programmer.
 In most places I’ve worked, someone with N years of work experience is more valuable than someone with a Masters and N-2 years of experience.
 Financially these differ enormously in a way that makes a Masters clearly not worth it: not only do you pay tuition but you ‘pay’ the opportunity cost of two fewer years of employment (~$200k).